GPocobelli/r-project-workflow/README.md

 # Projects
 All projects with additionally R workflow

+This guide explains how to set up and use an organized R project workflow based on the method by William S. Noble (2009).

+Reference:
-Creates a complete project folder structure according to William S. Noble Noble WS (2009) A Quick Guide to Organizing Computational Biology Projects.
-PLoS Comput Biol 5(7): e1000424. doi:10.1371/journal.pcbi.1000424
+Noble WS (2009) A Quick Guide to Organizing Computational Biology Projects.
+PLoS Comput Biol 5(7): e1000424
 <br>

 # Folder Overview